The 20 Most Commonly Asked Questions About CBD

-These are the 20 most commonly asked questions from our customers put on one easy-to-read page.
+These are the 20 most commonly asked questions about CBD.
 To see the answer just click the + sign and the answer will appear below.
-Click the - sign and the answer disappears again and you can look at another question.
-If you have any specific questions then please do email us at email@example.com.
+Click the – sign and the answer disappears again and you can look at another question.
+If you have any specific questions then please do email us at email@example.com

 CBD, short for Cannabidiol, is a chemical compound naturally occurring in the hemp plant, Cannabis Sativa.
 It can be taken orally (as a tablet, capsule or gummy), sublingually (under the tongue as a tincture) or topically (applied to the skin as a cream) to deliver a wide range of benefits.